Home Page | About DIYLightingProjects.com | Network Map | Become an Advertiser | Join the Network

 Child Safety in the Air

 Traveling by air with children has its own special challenges and hazards.
 The following links provide information and advice on a number of child safety issues as well as child travel information provided by some airlines.
-Topics include: Tips for children traveling alone, safety tips for traveling with children, general cabin safety tips, restraining toddlers in flight, lavatory adventures, child travel rules, child safety resources, and a child travel health article from the Centers for Disease Control.
+Topics include: Tips for children traveling alone, safety tips for traveling with children, general cabin safety tips, restraining toddlers in flight, lavatory adventures, child travel rules, and child safety resources.
+There is additional information, such as an FAA borchure on the safe use of child seats and the FAA regulation concerning child seat use, as well as a child travel health article from the Centers for Disease Control.

 Toy Safety